netvc/testing/draft-ietf-netvc-testing.md

 # Automation

 Frequent objective comparisons are extremely beneficial while developing a new codec.
 Several tools exist in order to automate the process of objective comparisons.
 The Compare-Codecs tool allows BD-rate curves to be generated for a wide variety of codecs {{COMPARECODECS}}.
 The Daala source repository contains a set of scripts that can be used to automate the various metrics used.
-In addition, these scripts can be run automatically utilizing distributed computer for fast results {{AWCY}}.
+In addition, these scripts can be run automatically utilizing distributed computers for fast results, with the AreWeCompressedYet tool {{AWCY}}.
+Because of computational constraints, several levels of testing are specified.

 ## Regression tests